 (Fritz Busch from the '30s and Rafael Kubelik from 1980), it seems it's time to

 reassess the virtues and flaws of the finer recordings currently available.
 Out

-of at least twenty or so mainline recordings out there, roughly a third of them
+of at least twenty or so mainline recordings out there, roughly half of them

 emerge, in my opinion, as worthy of consideration for one's introduction to the